 And it’s not the staff’s fault.
 I’m sure company policy ties their hands in terms of making the best of it.
 The hosts for these events often joked about their nonexistent entertainment budgets, unavailable or non-working equipment, and prizes of “cheap plastic crap.”
 But, why?
 Why was “having fun stuff to do” a complete afterthought?
 I mean, I know the answer – free entertainment doesn’t make the company money.
 ALWAYS BE SELLING!

 Anyway, this is clearly not good for morale, and it showed.
 Nobody really seemed to care about their jobs.
 One minor but telling example: about 2/3 of the way through the cruise, one of the entertainment options was a screening of Star Wars: The Force Awakens.
-The sea was pretty rough that day, and the roiling swells would cause the stage curtains that backed the projection screen to, every five seconds, sliiiide across the stage to the left, then sliiiide across the stage to the right, eliciting a scraping noise not unlike pulling a shower curtain aside.
+The sea was pretty rough that day, and the roiling swells would cause the stage curtains that backed the projection screen to, every five seconds, sliiiide across the stage to the left, then sliiiide across the stage to the right, eliciting a scraping noise like pulling a shower curtain aside.
 Every five seconds, for the entire 2 hour 16 minute runtime.
 At any point, anyone on the staff could have run up there and secured the curtains (as they were during live performances), but nobody cared, so nobody did.
 We just got to put up with a fun new shower-curtain-themed soundtrack.